Key person insurance

 Edited by

-Adam MorganAdam MorganEditorial DirectorAdam Morgan is an editorial director who leads the Policygenius editorial team.
+Adam MorganAdam MorganEditorial DirectorAdam Morgan is a former editorial director at Policygenius who led the editorial team.
 Previously, he led editorial teams matrixed across multiple financial publications at Red Ventures — including Bankrate, NextAdvisor, Million Mile Secrets, and others.
 As a journalist, his work has appeared in Esquire, Scientific American, The Guardian, Los Angeles Times, and elsewhere.

 |